Life as a digital nomad comes with its own unique benefits as well as challenges.

 Which model you choose depends on what digital nomad work you intend on doing.
 Whatever you choose, note that it is also worth taking out the Apple care package, which offers you greater protection in case anything breaks.

 It’s also a good idea to be prepared with knowledge of digital backup safety and security whilst on the road – Jack Kerouac would definitely have done this had technology allowed for it back in the day.
+Speaking of security, make sure to get a good travel VPN too.

 Ok so many (maybe most?)
 Digital Nomad jobs can be done quite effectively with nothing more than a laptop.
-However, sometimes in some jobs, even a 13″ screen just enough space to contain all those pixels and all that data.
+However, sometimes in some jobs, even a 13″ screen just isn’t enough space to contain all those pixels and all that data.

-Whether you are a coder, a web designer or simply heavily into Crypto Trading, you will quickly find that one screen just is not enough and that you will be endlessly toiling between web panes and browsers.
+Whether you are a coder, a web designer or simply heavily into Crypto Trading, you will quickly find that one screen just is not enough and that you will be endlessly toiling between web pages and browsers.
 The solution to this most annoying of problems is to invest in a portable monitor which you can connect to your laptop thus doubling your screen capacity.

 After spending $1000+ on a machine that is effectively going to become your entire livelihood once you ditch your desk, you need to keep it safe from harm.